The Wind in the Willows: Inspiration

 Mapledurham House in Oxfordshire was an inspiration for Toad Hall, although Hardwick House and Fawley Court also make this claim.

 The village of Lerryn in Cornwall claims to be the setting for the book.

 Simon Winchester suggested that the character of Ratty was based on Frederick Furnivall, a keen oarsman and acquaintance of Grahame.
-However, Grahame himself said that this character was inspired by his good friend, the writer Sir Arthur Quiller-Couch.
-Grahame wrote this in a signed copy he gave to Quiller-Couch's daughter, Foy Felicia.
+The writer Sir Arthur Quiller-Couch, a friend of Grahame who enjoyed boating, has also been suggested as the inspiration for Ratty.

 The Scotsman and Oban Times suggested "The Wind in the Willows" was inspired by the Crinan Canal, because Grahame spent some of his childhood in Ardrishaig.

 There is a proposal that the idea for the story arose when its author saw a water vole beside the River Pang in Berkshire, southern England.
 A 29 hectare extension to the nature reserve at Moor Copse, near Tidmarsh Berkshire, was acquired in January 2007 by the Berkshire, Buckinghamshire and Oxfordshire Wildlife Trust.